 Public hearings - A total of 49 hearings are being held May 3 to June 24, 2004, throughout the province.
-Some members will attend each hearing to listen to the opinions of British Columbians.
+Some members will be in attendance at each hearing to listen to the opinions of British Columbians.

 Review - Members meet in Prince George, June 26-27, to discuss what they learned during the hearings and from the written submissions.